tpm2dev/tpm.dev.tutorials/Attestation/README.md

  - Some replay protection or freshness indication for client requests is needed.
-A stateful method of doing this is to use a server-generated nonce.
-A stateless method is to use a timestamp.
+A stateful method of doing this is to use a server-generated nonce (as an encrypted state cookie embedding a timestamp).
+A stateless method is to use a timestamp and reject requests with old timestamps.

  - Replay protection of server to client responses is mostly either not needed or implicitly provided by [`TPM2_MakeCredential()`](TMP2_MakeCredential.md)